iterative/dvc.org/content/docs/command-reference/config.md

 - `--project` - use the project's config file (.dvc/config) only, when reading config values (this is the default when writing).

-- `--global` - use a global config file (e.g. `~/.config/dvc/config`) instead of
+- `--global` - use the global config file (e.g. `~/.config/dvc/config`).
+Useful
-  the project's `.dvc/config`.
-Useful to apply config options to all your projects.
+  to set config options for all of your projects.

 - `--system` - use the system config file (e.g. `/etc/dvc/config`).
 Useful to
   set config options for all of the projects in the machine (all users).
 May